Tanning (leather): Pickling

 Pickling is another term for tanning, or what is the modern equivalent of turning rawhide into leather by the use of modern chemical agents, if mineral tanning is preferred.
 Once bating is complete, the hides and skins are treated by first soaking them in a bath containing common salt (sodium chloride), usually 1 quart of salt to 1 gallon of hot water.
 When the water cools, one fluid ounce of sulfuric acid is added.
 Small skins are left in this liquor for 2 days, while larger skins between 1 week and as much as 2 months.
-This is done to bring down the pH of collagen to a very low level of 2.8-3.0 so as to facilitate the penetration of mineral tanning agent into the skin substrate.
-This process is known as pickling.
-The salt penetrates the hide twice as fast as the acid and suppresses the swelling effect of the sudden drop of pH.

 In vegetable tanning, the hides are made to soak in a bath solution containing vegetable tannins, such as found in gallnuts, the leaves of sumac, the leaves of certain acacia trees, the outer green shells of walnuts, among other plants.
 The use of vegetable tanning is a process that takes longer than mineral tanning when converting rawhides into leather.
 Mineral tanned leather is used principally for shoes, car seats, and upholstery in homes (sofas, etc.).
 Vegetable tanned leather is used in leather crafting and in making small leather items, such as wallets, handbags and clothes.